 Warrane College provides accommodation for 200 men and is open to students of all ages, backgrounds and beliefs.
-A comprehensive tutorial program is offered along with a wide variety of activities and opportunities to meet informally with members of the University staff.
+A comprehensive tutorial program is offered along with a wide range of activities and opportunities to meet members of the University staff informally.
 Non-resident membership is available to male students who wish to participate in College activities and make use of its facilities.
 Warrane is directed by the Catholic lay association Opus Dei.
-Apply in writing to the Master, Warrane College, PO Box 123, Kensington, NSW 2033.
+Apply in writing to the Master, Dr J. F. Martins, Warrane College, PO Box 123, Kensington, NSW 2033.